 People often think that the information they send via SMS, on Facebook or in direct messages is private.
-But often it’s not.
+But sometimes it’s not.

 There is a risk that each message you think you send privately could be read by your service provider, advertisers, and other organisations.
 Fortunately, there are some messaging apps that use encryption technology to ensure that your personal messages are sent to your family and friends without being viewed by unwanted eyes.